StoicLoofah/my-nanowrimo-novel/novel/13_quest_impossible.md

 Dungeon Investigators Inc. strolled leisurely past the gate to Kang's compound amidst the afternoon crowd.
 The compound itself was enormous: 3 floors tall and several rooms wide and deep.
 Around it was a 10 foot wall that kept most of the inside out of sight.
 The gate itself was large enough for a cart to ride through, but the metal doors appeared hefty.
 Two guards stood outside with swords in their scabbards.

-"What do you see?", Darella asked.
+"What do you see?"
+Darella asked.
 She kept her eyes fixed on the shops on her right while Mareak occasionally looked towards the compound to their left.

 "Not a lot," he replied.
 "The guard patrol is basically continuous, so I doubt I will find an opportunity to scale the wall unseen.
 I haven't noticed any defects in the wall either, which is no surprise.
 Let's take another pass."

 Mareak stopped and walked over to a food cart.
 "Darella, you were just talking about how hungry you were," he began.
 "It's my treat."
 He looked casually back at the gate.

-"I was?", she replied in surprise.
+"I was?" she replied in surprise.
 Yannhorn coughed.
 "Oh yes, I was."

 "Of course, my dear," said the cheerful man behind the cart.
 "You look absolutely famished.
 What would you like?
 A bowl of porridge?
 How about a freshly steamed bun?"